-Module name Politische Theorie und Philosophie der Gegenwart Module name in Contemporary Political Theory and Philosophy / Théorie et English/French philosophie politiques contemporaines Level of qualification/degree Master's module / MA International Relations (MIB) program hosting the module 00.000 MID 40 H 0.440 Module number 88-030-MIB10-H-0413 Responsible faculty GGF Module coordinator Prof. Dr. Dr. Manfred Brocker Credit points (ECTS credits) The great degree is the standard in sight into a section of such that is a section of such that Skills The module provides an in-depth insight into contemporary political science and political philosophy theory formation and trains the transferability of what has been learned to relevant current theoretical developments and concrete research questions.
+Module name Politische Theorie und Philosophie der Gegenwart Module name in Contemporary Political Theory and Philosophy / Théorie et English/French philosophie politiques contemporaines Level of qualification/degree Master's module / MA International Relations (MIB) program hosting the module Module number 88-030-MIB10-H-1022 Responsible faculty GGF Module coordinator Prof. Dr. Dr. Manfred Brocker Credit points (ECTS credits) 10 Skills The module provides an in-depth insight into contemporary political science and political philosophy theory formation and trains the transferability of what has been learned to relevant current theoretical developments and concrete research questions.
 Students discuss content at a high level and practice taking well-founded positions and defending them in academic exchanges.
 Contents/Topics The module is designed to provide an in-depth analysis of contemporary political theories and philosophies.
 This includes, for example, the theory of rational choice, complex theories of democracy, the theory of the democratic constitutional state, theories of justice and other normative theories, theory groups and theory debates (such as the controversy between "liberalism and communitarianism", discourse theory and its critics, etc.).
 Another focus is the analysis of the relationship between politics and religion (for example, religion and democracy, religion and violence, religion and peace).
-Formal requirements for none participation Teaching or examination German language Teaching and learning (1) Lecture (2 hours per week) or advanced seminar (2 hours per methods/ (1) Lecture (2 flours per week) or advanced seminar (2 flours per week) types of courses (2) Advanced seminar (2 hours per week) or reading course (2 hours per week) or tutorial (2 hours per week) ECTS awarding criteria Written assignment with presentation The written assignment must be evaluated with at least "sufficient".
-Workload/allocation of ECTS credits within the module 10 ECTS = 300 hours Face-to-face/independent study: 4 ECTS credits Presentation: 2 ECTS credits Written assignment based on the independent academic deepening of the imparted knowledge: 4 ECTS credits Module grade Written assignment Applicability to other degree programs /course admittance MA DFS (Integrated degree program in German and French Political Science) MA PW (Political Science in the Interdisciplinary MA) MA Social Studies (Social Studies in the Interdisciplinary MA).
-MA LAG Social Studies (suitable for teaching degree programs) MA European Studies MA Sociology Course rotation Winter semester Subjects involved Political Science: Political Theory and Philosophy Remarks
+Formal requirements for participation None Teaching or examination language German Teaching and learning methods/ (1) Lecture (2 hours per week) or advanced seminar (2 hours per week) types of courses (2) Advanced seminar (2 hours per week) or reading course (2 hours per week) or tutorial (2 hours per week) ECTS awarding criteria Assessment graded at least "sufficient": Written assignment with presentation or oral exam Workload/allocation of ECTS Face-to-face/independent study: 4 ECTS credits credits within the module Presentation and written assignment based on the independent academic deepening of the imparted knowledge or preparation for oral exam: 6 ECTS credits 10 ECTS credits = 300 hours Module grade Assessment Applicability to other degree MA DFS (Integrated German-French degree program in Political programs /course admittance Science) MA PW (Political Science in the Interdisciplinary MA) MA Politics and Society (Politics and Society in the Interdisciplinary MA).
+MA European Studies Course rotation Winter semester Subjects involved Political Science: Political Theory and Philosophy

-5.2.5 Peace and Conflict Studies
+5.2.6 Peace and Conflict Studies